-The U.S. Trade and Development Agency helps companies create U.S. jobs through the export of U.S. goods and services for priority infrastructure projects in emerging economies.
-USTDA links U.S. businesses to export opportunities by funding project preparation and partnership building activities that develop sustainable infrastructure and foster economic growth in partner countries.
+The U.S. Trade and Development Agency helps companies create U.S. jobs through the export of U.S. goods and services to critical infrastructure projects in emerging economies.
+USTDA funds project preparation and partnership-building activities that define technical and design options for infrastructure projects, counter unfair foreign competition, and generate results that make America safer, stronger, and more prosperous.

 USTDA achieves its mission by funding feasibility studies, technical assistance and pilot projects that integrate U.S. private sector innovation into infrastructure projects at the critical early stages when design choices and technology options are determined.
-The Agency also connects overseas project sponsors with U.S. partners through its reverse trade missions, industry conferences and expert workshops.
+The Agency also connects U.S. industry with overseas project sponsors through its reverse trade missions, industry conferences and expert workshops.

 Subscribe